Cristiano Ronaldo’s 15th Career Final Loss: How It Compares to Lionel Messi

 Meanwhile, in continental action, Gamba Osaka defeated Al-Nassr in the AFC Champions League Two final.

-As a result, Cristiano Ronaldo still remains ahead of Lionel Messi when it comes to career final defeats.
+As a result, Cristiano Ronaldo remains ahead of Lionel Messi when it comes to career final defeats.

 Cristiano Ronaldo's finals heartbreak journey

-Ronaldo experienced his first final defeat while playing for Sporting CP after losing to FC Porto in the Portuguese Cup in 2003.
+According to GOAL, Ronaldo experienced his first final defeat while playing for Sporting CP after losing to FC Porto in the Portuguese Cup in 2003.

-Two of those defeats came in the FA Cup against Arsenal and Chelsea in 2005 and 2007.
+During his spell at Manchester United, Ronaldo lost three finals: two of those came in the FA Cup against Arsenal and Chelsea in 2005 and 2007.

-Ronaldo's final defeats at Real Madrid and Juventus
+Ronaldo's final defeats at Real Madrid, Juventus

-He lost four finals during that period across the Copa del Rey and Spanish Super Cup — two against Barcelona and two against Atlético Madrid.
+He lost four finals during that period across the Copa del Rey and Spanish Super Cup, two against Barcelona and two against Atlético Madrid.

 Ronaldo’s trophy drought continues at Al-Nassr